dzzhar/project-wishlist/README.md

 # Independent Study Project

-This repository contains projects on the bucket list
+This repository contains project about bucketlist websites